What is Second Century Vision?

 Does United Way of Greater Houston support Planned Parenthood?

 United Way of Greater Houston has not funded Planned Parenthood.
-You can find a list of all the agencies whose services United Way of Greater Houston invests in here: unitedwayhouston.org/about/agencies/.
+You can find a list of all the agencies whose services United Way of Greater Houston invests in here: unitedwayhouston.org/what-we-do/funded-partners.

 Does United Way of Greater Houston support the Boy Scouts?